RecList/reclist/README.rst

 Quick Start
 -----------

+You can take a quick tour online using our `colab notebook <https://colab.research.google.com/drive/1GVsVB1a3H9qbRQvwtb0TBDxq8A5nXc5w>`__.
-If you want to see *RecList* in action, clone the repository, create and activate a virtual env, and install the required packages from pip (you can install from root of course).
-If you prefer to experiment in an interactive, no-installation-required fashion, try out our `colab notebook <https://colab.research.google.com/drive/1GVsVB1a3H9qbRQvwtb0TBDxq8A5nXc5w>`__.
+If you want to use *RecList* locally, clone the repository, create and activate a virtual env, and install the required packages from pip (you can also install from root of course).

 .. code-block:: bash